-For further analysis, the distributions of the errors, for which some examples were shown in Fig. 7, were fitted with an arbitrary Gaussian distribution to extract the mean vale and the standard deviation.
+For further analysis, we extracted the mean value and standard deviation for the distributions of the errors, for which some examples were shown in Fig. 7.
 The complete set of results for all the pressure levels, considering the wind related variables, are shown in Fig. 8.
-The blue and red lines refer respectively to the errors obtained assuming 1 month and 1 year time averaging.
+The blue and red lines refer respectively to the errors obtained assuming 1-month and 1-year time averaging.
 Observation at 00GMT and at 12GMT are plotted with solid and dashed lines respectively.
-We note that this is a similar representation of the error reported in Figure 1, with the difference in the units of the elevation.
+We note that this is a similar representation of the rms error reported in the diagonals of the matrices of Fig. 1, with the difference in the units of the elevation.
 We find similar values for the estimated error, or more precisely for the mean value of the error assuming a Gaussian distribution, and find a similar vertical distribution with increased error values for higher elevations.
 The errors show little dependency on the observation hours, with noticeable differences only at low elevations.
 Finally, the choice of the two extreme values for the time averaging in the Desroziers departure does not affect the mean value of the errors, but it is evident that the choice of the longer time interval reduces the standard deviation of the distribution.